 An elevation training mask is a face mask that replicates the lower oxygen levels experienced at higher elevations by restricting airflow to the user.
 That means your lungs are required to work harder to take in the same amount of oxygen that you would at the altitude at which you normally work out.
 Over time, your body is able to utilize oxygen more efficiently and your respiratory muscles, including the diaphragm, are strengthened to improve your overall fitness performance.

-For real results, though, you have to choose the right elevation training mask.
-That means figuring out the best material, fit, resistance levels, and other features so it’s as easy and effective to use as possible.
+To choose the right elevation training mask, you need to figure out the best material, fit, resistance levels, and other features so it’s as easy and effective to use as possible.

 Because an elevation training mask should fit snugly on your face, the materials that it’s made of can determine how comfortable and effective it is.
 Elevation training masks are made of a variety of materials that can help the mask last and stay in place on your face.